grafana/k6-action/README.md

       token: ${{ secrets.K6_CLOUD_API_TOKEN }}
 ```

 Enables execution in the k6 cloud.
 Additional details on the k6 cloud offering are available at https://k6.io/docs/cloud/.
+You'll need to specify the name of the `environment` where `K6_CLOUD_API_TOKEN` secret has been defined.

 ### Flags